Curbside Pickup Procedures

-Until regular delivery among libraries resumes, items available in the pickup library’s local collection will be most readily available for curbside pickup.
+While regular delivery has largely resumed, items available in the pickup library’s local collection are still the most readily available for curbside pickup.

 Here’s the best way for patrons to find and request things they can pick up from a particular library:

 - Go to the MORE Catalog: more.lib.wi.us and log in